 Legacy Quantum-Si entered into an Offer Letter of Employment with Mr. Stark as Legacy Quantum-Si's Chief Executive Officer on October 28, 2020.
 Pursuant to the terms of his Offer Letter, Mr. Stark's initial annual base salary was \$350,000.
 Effective July 1, 2021, Mr. Stark's annual base salary was increased to \$500,000 and Mr. Stark was eligible to receive an annual target bonus amount of up to 100% of his annual base salary, provided that he was employed with us through the scheduled date of payment of such bonuses.
-On November 9, 2021, our Board approved an adjustment to the bonus opportunity for Mr. Stark, such that, with respect to Mr. Stark's bonus for 2022 performance rather than his bonus for 2021 performance, any bonus determined by the Board based upon the achievement of corporate and/or individual performance goals as determined by the Board or compensation committee would be payable only upon us achieving commercial revenue in excess of \$20.0 million, contingent upon Mr. Stark's employment through the scheduled date of payment of the Offer Letter, Mr. Stark was entitled to a payment of \$50,000 following his relocation, to cover relocation expenses that must be repaid to us if Mr. Stark voluntarily terminated his employment before November 2, 2021, as well as a monthly housing allowance of \$2,500 (net of required taxes) as a temporary housing stipend until his relocation.
+On November 9, 2021, our Board approved an adjustment to the bonus opportunity for Mr. Stark, such that, with respect to Mr. Stark's bonus for 2022 performance rather than his bonus for 2021 performance, any bonus determined by the Board based upon the achievement of corporate and/or individual performance goals as determined by the Board or compensation committee would be payable only upon us achieving commercial revenue in excess of \$20.0 million, contingent upon Mr. Stark's employment through the scheduled date of payment of such bonus.
+Under the terms of the Offer Letter, Mr. Stark was entitled to a payment of \$50,000 following his relocation, to cover relocation expenses that must be repaid to us if Mr. Stark voluntarily terminated his employment before November 2, 2021, as well as a monthly housing allowance of \$2,500 (net of required taxes) as a temporary housing stipend until his relocation.

 In February 2021, Legacy Quantum-Si entered into a Letter Agreement with Mr. Stark that provided for a grant of Legacy Quantum-Si RSUs in lieu of the options referred to in Mr. Stark's Offer Letter of Employment.
 Pursuant to the Letter Agreement, Mr. Stark was granted 1,703,460 RSUs with 25% vesting on January 7, 2022, and the remainder vesting in equal quarterly installments over the following three years beginning with the quarter ending March 31, 2022, subject to Mr. Stark's continued employment on each vesting date.
-Pursuant to the Letter Agreement, Mr. Stark's start date at a share price greater than \$16.08, or (ii) if within three years of Mr. Stark's commencement of employment with Legacy Quantum-Si the publicly-listed closing price of our shares is \$16.08 or more for any 20 trading days within any 30 consecutive trading day period, subject to Mr. Stark's continued employment on the vesting date.
+Pursuant to the Letter Agreement, Mr. Stark received an additional award of 453,777 RSUs that would vest (i) on the closing of a financing in excess of \$50 million within three years of Mr. Stark's start date at a share price greater than \$16.08, or (ii) if within three years of Mr. Stark's commencement of employment with Legacy Quantum-Si the publicly-listed closing price of our shares is \$16.08 or more for any 20 trading days within any 30 consecutive trading day period, subject to Mr. Stark's continued employment on the vesting date.